Table of contents

 C4 Minor deferred maintenance DSCR Loan

-C5 Significant deferred maintenance Bridge Loan
+C5 Significant deferred maintenance Fix and Flip Loan

-C6 Severe deferred maintenance Bridge Loan
+C6 Severe deferred maintenance Fix and Flip Loan

 The Fannie Mae Single Family Uniform Appraisal Dataset (UAD) sets these standardized guidelines, which all appraisers must follow.
 Here’s what each rating means in detail: